IBM/paxapi/source/includes/globalapi.md

 screenTip | The text that users see when they point to the document in IBM Cognos. | String

 ## PublishTm1
+PublishTm1 is a TM1-specific API that differs from the existing _Publish_ api in the following ways:

++ No need to include `/tm1/Planning%20Sample/api/v1/Contents('Applications')/` in the publish path; the API fills that in during execution.
++ No need to encode spaces and other special characters.
++ Takes a Boolean argument to control publish scope (public/private).
++ Takes a Boolean argument to publish as reference.

 > Example for publishing to a TM1 data source: